Investing in The Next Generation of Activists & Researchers

 The opportunities we provide are tailored to our Scholars varied interests and are made possible by connecting them with current experts in their fields, including leading university professors, authors, human rights lawyers, non-profit directors, educators, and others.
 More specifically, this includes:

-JS Scholars currently have unique access to our online journal.
-Through our Writing Mentorship and Interview Programs, we help our Scholars develop their ideas and bring them to fruition in both written and video publications.
+JS Scholars currently have unique access to our online Journal, along with a personalized portfolio of their work, which starts with their JS Essay Contest submission.
+Through our Writing & Research Mentorship, Interview Program, and Current Events Blog we help our Scholars develop their ideas and bring them to fruition in both written and video publications.

-JS Scholars interested in publishing a research essay, policy proposal, or other academic work are matched with one of our Writing Mentors, each a leader in their respective fields.
+JS Scholars interested in publishing a research article or policy proposal are matched with one of our W&R Mentors, each a leader in their respective fields.
 Our Scholars and Mentors will start by meeting individually to discuss and refine the overall concepts and arguments the Scholar is working on.
 This is followed by additional meetings to outline and draft the article.
 Lastly, our Managing Editor helps each Scholar with the final stages of copy editing and publication.

-Interested JS Scholars are matched with one of the leading experts or academics who are affiliated with the program.
-Before the interview, our Managing Editor provides professional training on how to conduct interviews, research and write interview question, and assists with mock practice sessions.
-Afterwards we arrange the interview itself, and then edit and publish the interviews on our journal.
+Interested JS Scholars are matched with one of the leading experts and academics who are affiliated with the program.
+Before the interview, our Managing Editor provides professional training on how to conduct interviews, research topics, write interview questions, and then assists with mock practice sessions.
+Afterwards we arrange the interview itself, and then edit and publish the interviews on our Journal.

 Each year, the JS Scholars Program fundraises a significant amount of money for the specific purpose of donating it to international NGOs working directly on issues of conflict, displaced persons, and related issues.
-Our incoming class of Scholars are then tasked with researching NGOs related to their year's essay contest question and writing a proposal for how to allocate the donation.
-The proposal is evaluated by our Staff and Board of Directors, who then assist the cohort in making the donation.
+Our incoming class of Scholars are then taught how to research and evaluate NGOs with the goal of donating the money to 2-5 NGOs related to their year's essay contest question.
+After discussing their research together, the cohort writes and defends a proposal for how to allocate the donations.
+The proposal is evaluated by our Staff and Board of Directors.